6G-SANDBOX/TNLCM_FRONTEND/README.md

 - Make sure to check the `README` or `package.json` of the project for any specific configurations or scripts that might differ.
 - If you encounter issues during setup, ensure that all dependencies are correctly installed and that your Node.js version meets the requirements.

-Enjoy building and running your React application!
+Enjoy building and running your application!